Homemade Corndogs

 • Add your oil to a large Dutch oven or high walled cast iron skillet and place it over medium-high heat to start heating your oil.
 If you have a paddle thermometer, you can clip it to the side to see the temperature (I recommend using a thermometer for best results).

-• In a medium mixing bowl add the cornmeal, flour, sugar, baking soda, and salt.
+• In a medium mixing bowl add the cornmeal, flour, sugar, baking powder, and salt.
 Whisk to combine.

 • Add the eggs and milk and stir to combine well.